barrucadu/memo.barrucadu.co.uk/memos/machines.markdown

 Configuration
   ~ nixfiles/nyarlathotep.nix

+Alerting
+  ~ Uses mirrored hard drives for redundancy.
+Sends a text message and email when one drive fails.

 Issues
   ~ Sometimes fails to boot, have yet to reproduce this when a monitor is plugged in.